dwhall/nim_nrf52/deps/svd/README.md

 # SVD

-An SVD file, which is XML format, describes an Arm processor, peripherals and registers.
+An SVD file, which is XML format, describes the peripherals and registers of an Arm processor implementation by a silicon manufacturer.
+A proper SVD file does NOT give access to the ARM core registers.
-A tool parses the file and renders source code that can manipulate the peripherals, registers and fields by name.
+A tool parses the `.svd` file and renders source code that can manipulate the peripherals, registers and fields by name.

 The SVD file included in this directory comes from the Nordic Semi